schmiddim/crypto-news-sentiment/README.md

 Work in progress
-- Fix todos
+1. Fix todos
-- Caching
+2. Caching
-- Use TT RSS
+3. Better Analyzers
-- More sources
+4. Benchmarking (log results with rates to Google Sheets)
-- Better Analyzers
+5. More sources
-- Benchmarking
+6. Use TT RSS